Phonotonal

 • Winning the Internet

-The team writes over 500 articles and the magazine is crowned the biggest independent and alternative music magazine worldwide by Alexa (Amazon’s statistical arm).
+The team writes over 500 articles and the magazine is crowned the biggest independent and alternative music magazine worldwide by Alexa (Amazon’s statistical arm, rather than the eavesdropping speaker that was given the same name).

 The Mag Business Card